chb/hapi-fhir-jpaserver-oauth-21cfr11/README.md

 ```

-## License

-Apache 2.0

-By downloading this software, the downloader agrees with the specified terms and conditions of the License Agreement and the particularities of the license provided.

 ## Using the kcadm.sh to provision initialisation information

+_This is handled by the provisioning container in `docker-compose.yaml`_

 `bin/kcadm.sh config credentials --server http://localhost:9090/auth --realm master --user admin --client admin-cli --password Pa55w0rd`